 RFID and IoT solutions are being deployed within the automotive industry for many outcomes such as to boost the efficiency of the assembly process, and to track and trace products.
 In this track, companies will share their successes with deploying RFID and IoT technologies.

-RFID and NFC Applications (Sept.
+RFID Strategies and Best Practices (Sept.
 9)

 RFID in Energy and Construction (Sept.
 10)